florianmattana/hugo/content/posts/MXFP4_article.md

 **Round-to-nearest-even is everywhere.** I knew this rule from standard floating point arithmetic but didn't expect it in a 4-bit format with only 16 values.
 The difference between `>=` and `>` at each threshold is invisible in 99.999% of cases, but Tensara's verification caught it.

-**Coalesced memory access is the single biggest optimization.** Going from "one thread reads 32 values" to "32 threads each read one value" was the difference between 285 μs and 72 μs on large matrices.
+**Coalesced memory access is as often the single biggest optimization.** Going from "one thread reads 32 values" to "32 threads each read one value" was the difference between 285 μs and 72 μs on large matrices.
 The arithmetic was identical.
 Only the memory access pattern changed.

 **Correctness first, always.** The naive kernel was not the fastest, but it was the easiest to debug.
 Every optimization I applied afterward changed zero lines of algorithm code.
 The scale, encoder, and packing logic stayed identical.
 Only the thread-to-data mapping changed.